demisto/content/Packs/FeedGithub/Integrations/FeedGithub/README.md

 This is the Feed GitHub integration for getting started with your feed integration.
-This integration was integrated and tested with version xx of Github Feed.
+This integration was integrated and tested with version 1.0.0 of Github Feed.

 ## Configure Github Feed on Cortex XSOAR